-This requirement, combined with the growing focus on work/life balance, flexible hours, and the ability to work from multiple locations, means that companies must provide their employees—including offline, frontline, and non-desk workers—with a mobile, digital employee experience.
+This requirement, combined with the growing focus on work/life balance, flexible hours, and the ability to work remotely and from multiple locations, means that companies must provide their employees — including offline, frontline, and non-desk workers — with a mobile, digital employee experience.

 Enabling your workforce to engage with co-workers and information wherever they are and whenever they choose is a difference-maker in the increasingly competitive market for attracting talent and creating the positive employee experiences necessary for businesses to thrive.

 2. What's Driving the Change in Digital Workplace Communication?

 One of the most prominent factors pushing digital workplace communication forward is changing workplace demographics.
 Businesses are struggling to meet the varied needs of today’s multi-generational workforce as its characteristics continue to shift.